 Mary Claire Kendall is a Washington-based writer and producer with a special focus on Hollywood.
 Her book, Oasis: Conversion Stories of Hollywood Legends, was published in 2015 and, in 2016, in Spain, under the title También Dios pasa por Hollywood.
-In 2012-2013, she transformed the manuscript for William ‘Bill’ Walton: A Charmed Life, about a Kennedy confidante who changed the face of Washington.
-Currently, she is working on Oasis II, a work of historical fiction about Mary, the Mother of Jesus, and a book about Hemingway, among other literary projects.
-She is also producing and hosting an interview show about Hollywood legends featuring never-before-told stories, the pilot for which has been filmed.
-And, she has other film and TV projects in development.
+Prior to that, she transformed the manuscript for William ‘Bill’ Walton: A Charmed Life, about a Kennedy confidante who changed the face of Washington, published in 2013.

-Mary Claire has done numerous TV, radio, and other public appearances, and has been published in various venues including Forbes and Breitbart, where she was a regular Hollywood columnist in 2012-2013 and 2014, respectively.
-She has also been published in Foxnews.com, The Daily Caller, Townhall.com, The American Spectator, The Federalist, The Chicago Tribune, Chicago Sun-Times, Washington Examiner, The Weekly Standard, Washington Times, San Francisco Examiner, Daily News, New York Post, Newport Life Magazine, National Catholic Register, Catholic New World (now Chicago Catholic), and Our Sunday Visitor, among other venues.
+Mary Claire has done numerous TV, radio, and other public appearances, and is a published author many times over in Forbes, Breitbart, and Foxnews Opinion where she was a Hollywood columnist in 2012-1013, 2014, and 2015-2017, respectively.
+She has also been published in The Daily Caller, Townhall, The American Spectator, The Federalist, The Chicago Tribune, Chicago Sun-Times, Washington Examiner, The Weekly Standard, Washington Times, San Francisco Examiner, Daily News, New York Post, Newport Life Magazine, National Catholic Register, Catholic New World (now Chicago Catholic), Our Sunday Visitor and St. Austin Review among other venues.

 A graduate of Wellesley College, Mary Claire served as a political appointee in the Administrations of Presidents Ronald Reagan and George H.W.
 Bush, at the Departments of Education (1987-’88) and Health and Human Services (1989-’93) respectively, as a speechwriter, policy analyst, and representative spearheading various initiatives.